pedrohenriquebl/cnpj-cpf-generator-v2/README.md

 ### Chrome Web Store

-The extension will be available for installation on the Chrome Web Store.
+The extension is available for installation on the Chrome Web Store.
 Visit the [extension page](#) and click "Add to Chrome" to install.

 ### Manual Installation